Table of Contents

 Many of our owners don’t mind allowing pets and we have a special pet deposit for them in our lease.

 But it’s ok if you choose not to allow a dog live in your home because it does have its drawbacks.
 Some breeds shed constantly (like my Black Lab) and if they’re a puppy, they can have the occasional accident and possibly chew on parts of the house that you’d like to keep their teeth OFF!

-In this video, Matthew and I discuss what you do when your tenant has a dog living in your house against the lease.
+In this video, Matthew and I discuss what you do when your resident has a dog living in your house against the lease.

-This video is about My Tenant Has a Dog Against The Lease
+This video is about My Resident Has a Dog Against The Lease

 Spencer: All right.
 Spencer Sutton and Matthew Whitaker here with gkhouses.
 We are back to talk about pretty common problems that we have seen over and over.